Woo Sang-ho (politician): Second bid (2021)

-The unexpected death of Park Won-soon on 10 July 2020 provoked the by-election on 7 April 2021.
+The unexpected death of Park Won-soon on 10 July 2020 caused a by-election on 7 April 2021.

 On 13 December 2020, Woo again announced his intention to run for the Seoul mayorship.
-He also became the first Democratic pre-candidate launched a bid.
-He indicated that this would be the last election for him, and would not run for the 2024 general election regardless of any reasons.
-Following are his manifestos:
+He also became the first Democratic pre-candidate to launch a bid in that race.
+He indicated that this would be the last election for him, and would not run for the 2024 general election under any circumstance.
+His promises were: